How Much Does a Good Mattress Cost?

 The average price range of a top latex mattress is anywhere between $1,500 and $2,500.

 Hybrid mattresses are a combination of at least 2 inches of latex or memory foam for comfort and pocketed coils for support.
 Hybrid beds often have extras incorporated in this, anywhere between 5 and 7 layers.
 This mattress type is good for virtually anyone depending on what the construction targets: couples, hot sleepers, combo sleepers, etc.

 Aspects that make a hybrid mattress more expensive include cooling layers, high-quality microcoils, coil construction, a pillow top, and more layers.
-The average price range of a good hybrid mattress is anywhere between $1,200 and $2,500.
+The average price range of a top hybrid mattress is anywhere between $1,200 and $2,500.

 Airbed mattresses are not the same thing as an air mattress that you would blow up for guests to sleep in your living room or for camping.
 Airbeds used pressurized air rather than foam, latex, or coils to support you as you sleep.
 Often times, you control the air input for customized firmness—great for couples with different sleeping preferences.